tlepple/iceberg-intro-workshop/README.md

 ---

 ###  Exercises:
-In this lab we will create our first iceberg table with `Spark-SQL`
+In this lab, we will create our first iceberg table with `Spark-SQL`

 ---
 ---